The Ultimate Guide to Headless CMS

 Pricing Models

-The cost of a headless CMS can be difficult to estimate, due to the often obscure nature of SaaS vendors together with the request-based pricing model.
+The cost of a headless CMS can be difficult to estimate, due to the often obscure nature of SaaS vendors together with the request based pricing model.

-What you need to ask yourselves is what the projected lifetime cost of the system is, and whether it will provide ROI in the long run.
+What you need to ask yourself is what the projected lifetime cost of the system is, and whether it will provide ROI in the long run.
 Ensure that you know how your preferred solution is priced (just ask the vendor), what factors drive cost, and what the estimated lifetime cost of the solution is.

 Pricing